 Literacy is the foundation upon which your son’s academic future will be built.
 When children learn to read, they gain the key that will open up the doors of learning in every other subject area: language, math, science, social studies, the arts.

-That’s a lot of ground to cover in one year.
+That's a lot of ground to cover in one year, whether your child is at a private school or elsewhere.

 Danielle described three ways well-designed kindergarten programs, like Fessenden’s, help lay the groundwork for strong reading skills and a love of reading.